Discover how Microsoft 365 and Softeng help you comply with the new GDPR regulation

 - Advanced security management: Allows you to identify abnormal and high-risk uses, which will alert you to possible security incidents.
 It also allows you to configure activity policies to track and respond to high-risk activities.

-- Office 365 Audit Logs: You can monitor and track the activities of administrators and users in all Office 365 workloads, which facilitates early detection and investigation of security and compliance issues.
+- Office 365 Audit Logs: You can monitor and track the activities of administrators and users in all Office 365 workloads, which facilitates the early detection and investigation of security and compliance issues.

 Microsoft Enterprise Mobility + Security and the GDPR